Reliability centered maintenance (RCM)

 Step 5: Assess the effects of failure

 In this step, the effects of each failure mode are considered.
-Equipment failures may affect safety, operations and other equipment.
+Equipment failures may affect safety, operations, and other equipment.
 The criticality of each of these failure modes can also be considered.

 There are various recommended techniques that are used to give this step a systematic approach.
 These include: